MiguelCriado/jUIce/README.md

 The ViewModel is **not** a `MonoBehaviour`, meaning that it can be passed away between classes in the Maui system and it doesn't necessarily live on a concrete `GameObject`.

-Creating a new ViewModel is straightforward.
+Creating a new ViewModel is pretty straightforward.
 You can extend the `ViewModel` class, which already handles a couple of mechanism for you and allows your code to be easily attached to the game's update loop or react to some events during the ViewModel's lifecycle.

 ```csharp
 using Maui;